altbet/multi-mn-script/docs/vultr-masternode_vps.md

 ## Last step, the controller

-To activate the new nodes in your _local_ (not the VPS) controller wallet, add the bind address entries with port to a file called "masternode.conf" as usual.
+To activate the new ABET masternodes in your _local_ (not the VPS) controller wallet, add the bind address entries with port to a file called "masternode.conf" as usual.

      MN1 [2002:470:1111:1a4:51]:8322 KEY TX OUTPUT
      MN2 [2003:470:1111:1a4:52]:8322 KEY TX OUTPUT
      MN3 [2003:470:1111:1a4:53]:8322 KEY TX OUTPUT

-To make this a bit easier for large installations, i implemented a small gimmick in the newest version.
-Now after the script has run, a partial of the "masternode.conf" file is generated and placed on the VPS eg for XIOS at "/tmp/abet_masternode.conf"
+To make this a bit easier for large installations, script has implemented a small gimmick in the newest version.
+Now after the script has run, a partial of the "masternode.conf" file is generated and placed on the VPS eg for ABET at "/tmp/abet_masternode.conf"

 So you can take the contents from there and paste it into your local controller-wallets masternode.conf all that you need to add is the relevant pieces from "masternode outputs"